buildingSMART/BCF-XML/Documentation/README.md

 :-----------|:------------|:------------
-Viewpoint | Yes | Filename of the viewpoint (.bcfv) Snapshot | Yes | Filename of the snapshot(.png) Comment | Yes | Back reference to the comment GUID.
+Viewpoint | Yes | Filename of the viewpoint (.bcfv) Snapshot | Yes | Filename of the snapshot(.png)

 ## Visualization information (.bcfv) file